 My call is disconnected after a few seconds

 This is usually a sign that the underlying UDP channel has not been established and the connection times out after ~10 seconds.
 When the connection has been established correctly an

 rtc connected line should appear in the client-side logs (JS console).
 There isn’t a single solution as it depends on your infrastructure/deployment specifics.
 However, if you’re a system or network admin, you may need to open up the UDP port or configure the network accordingly.

 If you experience issues with calls, collecting information is helpful as you can share it with us for debugging purposes.

-As with any other issue, but more importantly with calls, it’s very useful to provide date and time of when some problem occurred, with as much detail as possible so that information can be cross-checked with server logs as well.
+As with any other issue, but more importantly with calls, it’s very useful to let us know the date and time that the problem occurred, with as much detail as possible so that information can be cross-checked with server logs.
 Also please include any reproduction steps if applicable.
 Other important information includes:

 Operating system type and version